bahamas10/bash-style-guide/README.md

 Prefer using a command line tools builtin method of reading a file instead of passing in stdin.
-This is where we make the inference that, if a program says it can read a file passed by name, it's probably more performant to do so.
+This is where we make the inference that, if a program says it can read a file passed by name, it's probably more performant to do that.

 Style
 -----